Chandan9898Kumar/maching_coding/src/JAVASCRIPT_QUESTIONS/QUESTIONS.md

 ### 13. Sort An Array In Ascending Order, Without Using Sort Method.

+`Bubble sort algorithm : Bubble sort is a simple sorting algorithm that works by repeatedly stepping through the list to be sorted`

 ```ts
 const arrays = [18, 2, 5, 1, 19, 4, 3, 6];
 const len = arrays.length;